sim0njo/docu/docs/Phc2Mqtt.md

 - If your module has the optional OLED display, then press button <b>B1</b> or <b>B2</b> to display the module's IP address.

 - If you don't have the OLED display, you can press the <b>WIFI</b> button.
-Now the last number of the IP address (192.168.0.x) will be reported by means of the red and blue leds as follows:
+Now the last number of the IP address (192.168.0.x) will be reported by means of the red and blue leds as follows: blue LED will light for 1s, after that the red LED will blink to report the hundreds, next blue LED lights for 1s and
 ```
 example : IP-address = 192.168.0.125